-- distracting the driver by persistent noise (e.g. yelling and shouting); - spitting; - bullying, harassing and intimidating other passengers; - damaging other students' property; - allowing any part of their body to protrude from the bus while it is in motion; - not wearing an available seat belt in a seat belt-equipped bus; - standing or sitting on the steps or in areas that are not set aside for standing, or refusing to sit down; - moving about the bus while it is in motion; - · swinging on handrails; - crossing the road in front of, or behind the bus, before the bus has moved away; - deployment of spray-on deodorant/perfume while on the bus; - using electronic devices to record visual or audio recordings; - throwing objects inside or outside the bus; - deliberately stopping others from getting off the bus; - group inappropriate behaviour (e.g. yelling and shouting, throwing objects etc.); refusing to obey reasonable instructions from the driver; or - verbally threatening the driver.
+- distracting the driver by persistent noise (e.g. yelling and shouting); - spitting; - bullying, harassing and intimidating other passengers; - damaging other students' property; - allowing any part of their body to protrude from the bus while it is in motion; - not wearing an available seat belt in a seat belt-equipped bus; - standing or sitting on the steps or in areas that are not set aside for standing, or refusing to sit down; - moving about the bus while it is in motion; - swinging on handrails; - crossing the road in front of, or behind the bus, before the bus has moved away; - deployment of spray-on deodorant/perfume while on the bus; - using electronic devices to record visual or audio recordings; - throwing objects inside or outside the bus; - deliberately stopping others from getting off the bus; - group inappropriate behaviour (e.g. yelling and shouting, throwing objects etc.); refusing to obey reasonable instructions from the driver; - not abiding to CHO directions e.g. not wearing a mask during a mandatory mask mandate if you are a student 12 years or older; unless you have a lawful exemption; or - verbally threatening the driver.